AmberTiger/Alien-Invasion/readme.md

 <a target="badge" href="https://github.com/AmberTiger/Alien-Invasion" title="visual studio version" title="os:windows"><img src="https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white" width=85/></a>
 </p>

+## Project Name
+Alien Invasion

+## Introduction
->Shoot all of the aliens before they invade Earth!
+Shoot all of the aliens before they invade Earth!

 ## Download source code
 In order to run the game, make sure that you have python 3.9.5 and the python packages as below.